rywils21/ruminant.dev/content/courses/software-engineer-crash-course/ui-building-blocks/build-a-webpage.md

 # Build a web page

-Let's jump right in and build a web page.

 ## Software Needed

-1. A text editor - I mainly use [VSCode]()
+1. A text editor - I mainly use [VSCode](https://code.visualstudio.com/)
-2. A web browser - I'll be using [Google Chrome]()
+2. A web browser - I'll be using [Google Chrome](https://www.google.com/chrome/)
 3. Your computer's file system - Finder on MacOS or Explorer on Windows

 ## Step 1: Setup your project